aregsar/aregsarblog/blog/2020/my-visual-studio-code-setup/index.md

 Drag the `open editors` section, in the file explorer side panel, down to the last position at the bottom.
 This way the `files` section will become the topmost section in the file explorer side panel.

 > Note: The `files` section in the file explorer panel is not labeled `files`.
-It actually shows the name of the workspace directory that vscode was launched from on the section label.
+It actually shows the name of the workspace directory that VSCode was launched from on the section label.

 Now when the `open editors` section is open, it won't move the `files` section that was below it, up and down as you open and close files or as you collapse/expand the `open editors` section.